andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ## Legal Systems are **Complex** [BOTH]

 Note:
-We need to pause a few seconds and state what might be obvious.
+We need to pause a few seconds and state what might be obvious - just in case anyone is drawing a different conclusion from the ones we want you to take.

-It's no wonder that things had got confused in the places they had in the ways that they had.
+It's no wonder that things had got confused in the places they had, in the ways that they had.

 Legal systems are complex.